Inbestigator/dressed/www/content/home.md

 [Discord API Types](https://www.npmjs.com/package/discord-api-types) (The type lib that Dressed uses internally).

-Dressed comes with a [Node HTTP](https://nodejs.org/api/http.html) server OOB, if you'd like to make your own, all the functions needed to do so are available in `dressed/server`.
+Dressed includes a [Node HTTP](https://nodejs.org/api/http.html) server out of the box.
+If you'd prefer to create your own, all the functions you need are available within `dressed/server`.